Table of Contents

 • To calculate annual revenue, multiply the number of units sold by the sale price.

 • Annual revenue is an important financial metric to determine the health of your business.
-It also helps if you need to apply for a small business loan or pitch your company to investors.
+The information also helps if you need to apply for a small business loan or pitch your company to investors.

 What Is Annual Business Revenue?

-Annual revenue for a business refers to the amount a business made in sales over 12 months, whether that’s for products, services, or both.
-This number is also often referred to as the “top line,” since it’s added to the top of a business’s income statement.
+Annual revenue means the total amount a business made in sales over 12 months, whether that’s for products, services, or both.
+This number is also often referred to as the “top line,” since it’s at the top of a business’s income statement.
 Annual revenue does not account for any of your expenses, such as payroll, operating costs, and rent.

 How does annual business revenue differ from profits?
 Profit is the amount you have after you subtract annual expenses from annual revenue.

-There are also two different ways to calculate annual revenue: It can be over a fiscal year, which is from whatever point in the year you start calculating, like July 1, to the same date the following year.
-Or, it can be a calendar year, which would start on January 1.
-Some businesses prefer to use one method over the other.
+There are also two different periods for calculating annual revenue: It can be over a fiscal year, which runs from whatever day of the year you start calculating, like July 1, to the same date the following year.
+Or it can be a calendar year, which would start on January 1.
+Some businesses prefer to use one timeframe over the other.

 Either way, it’s important to calculate and track your annual revenue.
 Doing so helps you determine if your business is making a profit and growing.
 It can also assist you in preparing to pitch to investors, applying for small business loans, and planning and strategizing for future growth.